manofgod747/Paternal-Complex/README.md

 * Somatic disease
 * Low energy
 * Depression
+* Low empathy
+* Low confidence
 * Psychosis
   * Insane reality judgement
+  * Proneness to ideological propaganda

 ### Cause
 Violent and/or sexual abuse by mother in early childhood

 ### Treatment
-* Psychoanalysis
+Psychoanalysis

 ### Result of treatment
 If memory is fully restored, all symptoms dissipate